igaurab/flaskx_mongoengine_jwt_boilerplate/README.md

 ## Flask Restx Boilerplate

-> This is inspired by [Flask Restplus Boilerplate by Cosmic-byte](https://github.com/cosmic-byte/flask-restplus-boilerplate)
+> This is hugely inspired by [Flask Restplus Boilerplate by Cosmic-byte](https://github.com/cosmic-byte/flask-restplus-boilerplate)

 ### Includes: